pi-internet-bridge

 sudo service dnsmasq start

 Everything should now be ready.
-You should have a Raspberry Pi WiFi bridge.
+You should have a Raspberry Pi Wi-Fi bridge.
 To test if its working, plug your device into the Pi’s ethernet port.
 If your device now has an internet connection, you set everything up successfully.

-It is reccommended that you reboot your Pi
+It is recommended that you reboot

 sudo reboot